Go Vegan… and Get Involved!

 animals for food, clothing or any other purpose.“

-I switched back to a vegetarian diet because eating flesh made me feel weird when I was so involved in cat and dog advocacy.
-At the time, I was focused on no-kill advocacy.
-I attended many protests and recently while scrolling through a Nathan Winograd ebook, I saw a photo of me protesting!
+During law school, I switched back to a vegetarian diet because it was weird to eat flesh when I was so involved in animal advocacy.
+At the time, I was focused on animal shelters and no-kill advocacy.
+I attended many protests.
+Some time after, while scrolling through a Nathan Winograd ebook, I actually found a photo of me protesting.

 I started my Twitter account, The Paw Report, around this time to cover issues of companion animals.
-That’s where my website name comes from, and even though I cover topics concerning all nonhuman animals, I am quite attached to my original name and I do not wish to change it.
+That’s where my website name comes from, and even though I now cover all sorts of topics concerning all nonhuman animals, I am quite attached to my original name and do not wish to change it.

-Anyway, back to my story.
-The activists who I protested alongside at our protests were almost all vegan, and soon it became apparent to me that continuing to consume dairy and egg products was also weird!
-I looked up some videos on farm animal cruelty and cried a lot.
+The activists who I protested alongside at our demonstrations were almost all vegan.
+I became friends with two vegans in law school, and having these people in my life made me think about my habits.
+Soon it became apparent to me that continuing to consume dairy and egg products was weird – and morally unjustifiable.
+A friend at a animal rights protest happened to make a comment to me about eating dairy while protesting against animal cruelty.
+His words stung, but I soon realized that he wasn’t wrong.
+I’ve never forgotten that moment.
+I went home and looked up some videos on farm animal cruelty and cried a lot.
 I decided to stop eating dairy and eggs because it was now clear that it was the right thing to do.

+But deciding to quit dairy and eggs was just the beginning.
 I was now wading into the waters of veganism and activism.
 I still didn’t really know what to eat, though.
 I remember going home to Rhode Island that Christmas and telling my family that I was not going to eat animal products anymore.
 That did not leave much for me to eat!
-I actually ate a baked shrimp while I was there and have always regretted it.
+I actually ate a baked shrimp while I was there and I’ve always regretted it since.
 At the time, I felt guilty for not eating the food my family worked so hard to prepare, but in hindsight I know that I should not have felt guilty about refusing to budge.

 “Every time I sit down to eat, I cast my lot: for mercy, against misery; for the oppressed, against the oppressor; and for compassion, against cruelty.
 There is a lot of suffering in the world, but how much suffering can be addressed with literally no time or effort on our part?
 We can just stop supporting it, by making different choices.” — Bruce Friedrich (via Free From Harm)

-I decided to use my guilt over having failed as a vegan so soon after I transitioned into something positive.
+I used my guilt over having failed as a vegan so soon after transitioning to something positive.
 I had heard about the 21 Day Kickstart program through PCRM.org.
 The 21 Day Kickstart Program helps people transition to a plant-based diet beginning with a pledge, and was set to begin New Year’s Day.
-I took the pledge and immediately felt a lot better and more confident.
-Even though I didn’t end up using the program (which sends out daily emails with content such as recipes and advice), that simple click of pledging signified a commitment to a vegan lifestyle.
+I took the pledge and immediately felt a lot better and with more confidence.
+Even though I didn’t end up using the program (which sends out daily emails with content such as recipes and advice), that simple click of signing up for it signified a commitment to a vegan lifestyle.
 It made me feel like this was it.
 I knew there was support out there.

 These are just a few sites I could recommend.
-Note that I am linking specific sections of each site; I recommend that you browser through the sites fully to get more information.
+I recommend that you browser through the sites fully to get more information.

 If you are interested in a particular issue or want more advice, please do not hesitate to contact me.